mmraff/npm-two-stage/README.md

 Alternatively (or additionally), the option `--package-json`, followed by the path of a directory that contains a package.json file, may be given to tell `npm download` to fetch the dependencies listed there.
+* devDependencies are omitted unless the option `--include=dev` is given.
 * `--pj` is a convenient abbreviation for `--package-json`.
 * `-J` is equivalent to `--package-json` with no path given, where the package.json is expected to be in the current directory.